 When I first tested the Casper mattress in 2014, I was fairly impressed.
 I upgraded to the Casper after sleeping on a low-end spring mattress that was about 8 years old.
 The Casper was a massive upgrade over that mattress and by most standards is still a very good overall mattress.

 COMPARISONS: See how Casper compares vs. others

-The biggest issue with Casper is it only has 3″ of true comfort foams (1.5″ latex + 1.5″ memory foam).
-The recent addition of the 1.5″ of transition poly foam did help to improve support, but it’s not enough in my opinion.
+The biggest issue with Casper is it only has 3″ of true comfort foams (1.5″ responsive poly foam + 1.5″ memory foam).
+The 2016 addition of the 1.5″ of transition poly foam did help to improve support, but it’s not enough, in my opinion.
 This transition poly foam that was added in the 2nd Casper design iteration feels more like a base foam than a comfort foam.

 All things considered, the mattress still has a similar feel and continues to suffer from the same basic support, comfort, and edge support issues.